APPLICATION TO VOCATION SUPPORT

 - Support Pillars - Throughout the application to vocation student veteran lifecycle, our VRSC programs focus on four areas of student veteran “fitness:” Academic; Financial, Well-Being and Career.
 Our most successful programs simultaneously enhance student veteran success in more than one pillar.

-- Proactive Bias – Our model requires VRSC programs to contain a proactive component that helps student veterans identify and solve minor issues before they become a threat to academic retention or post-graduation goals.
+- Proactive Bias – Our model requires VRSC programs to contain a proactive component that helps student veterans identify and solve minor issues before they threaten academic retention or post-graduation goals.

 - Strengths Based – We focus on helping student veterans identify and apply their strengths in the classroom, on campus and in the community to create resiliency and self-sufficiency in their new (non-military) environment.

-- Inclusive - We lead with our core values to honor, respect and enable the unique backgrounds, experiences and diversity of our student veterans to maximize success.
+- Inclusive - We lead with our core values to honor, respect and enable the unique backgrounds and experiences of our student veterans to maximize success.

 - Evidence Based – Continuous assessment is incorporated into every program to increase efficiency and improvement.

 Our Application to Vocation Support Model continues to guide our efforts to transform Texas A&M University into the destination of choice for student veteran success and ensure that we...

 Serve Well Those Who Have Served!